 During the summer it’s imprisoned by the Mither o’ the Sea, a kind spirit, and the only one who can control the Nuckelavee.

 Granted, this folkloric tale doesn’t have anything wintry about it.
-But Black Annis can definitely make you shiver, and therefore couldn’t be left out.
+But Black Annis can still make you shiver, and I don’t think she would like it if I were to leave her out.

 Desperately Black Annis keeps a close watch on all the comings and goings of the Leicestershire countryside.
 Waiting until she finds a lamb or a child to eat.
 Once her belly is full, she tans the skin of her victims by hanging them in her favourite oak tree, and then binds the final product around her waist.